Canon 77D vs Panasonic GH5

 Studio photographers will appreciate that the Panasonic GH5 (unlike the 77D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 77D and the GH5 are recent models that are part of the current product line-up of Canon.
+The 77D is a recent model that features in the current product line-up of Canon.
 In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 77D or the Panasonic GH5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 77D: